 how he or she spends the day.

-Come back on MARCH 1st to read how MAURICE CARLOS RUFFIN spends his days.
+Come back on MARCH 1st to read how LEE ZACHARIAS spends her days.